MicrosoftDocs/community-content/community-content/content/securing-backups-with-azure.md

 ## Resource Guard

-Resource Guard allows multi-user authorization *(MUA)* for Azure Backup operations, examples where Multi-user authorization can be used is item such as adjusting the Azure backup policies, or deleting backup jobs, forcing Resource Guard to prompt the administrator making the changes for MFA *(Multifactor Authentication)*, adding an additional level of protection.
+Resource Guard allows multi-user authorization *(MUA)* for Azure Backup operations.
+Examples where Multi-user authorization can be used, are adjusting the Azure backup policies or deleting backup jobs, forcing Resource Guard to prompt the administrator to make the changes for MFA *(Multifactor Authentication)*, and adding protection.

 > "Ensure the Backup admin does not have Contributor permissions on the Resource Guard.
-You can choose to have the Resource Guard in another subscription (such as a management subscription) of the same directory or in another directory to ensure maximum isolation."
+You can choose to have the Resource Guard in another (such as a management subscription) of the same directory or another directory to ensure maximum isolation."

-To function as intended, the Resource Guard must be owned by a different user, and the vault admin must not have Contributor permissions.
+To function as intended, a different user must own the Resource Guard, and the vault admin must not have Contributor permissions.

 Refer to: [Usage scenarios](https://learn.microsoft.com/azure/backup/multi-user-authorization-concept?tabs=recovery-services-vault&WT.mc_id=AZ-MVP-5004796#usage-scenarios), for various options, but essentially isolation is key.